FRBNY-DSGE/DSGE.jl/docs/src/input_data.md

     specified".
 This means that observations are not provided for some periods in which the model requires data.
 This is perfectly okay if your data series starts after `date_presample_start`.
+- If you successfully created a data set but it is missing observations that you want to add, you may need to recreate the data set.
+By default, `load_data` checks if a data set with the correct vintage already exists.
+If it does, then `load_data` loads the saved data rather than recreate a data set from scratch.
+However, if the saved data set is missing observations, then you want to recreate it by calling `load_data(m; try_disk = false)`.

 If you experience any problems using FredData.jl, ensure your API key is provided correctly and that there are no issues with your firewall, etc. Any issues with FredData.jl proper